jina-ai/executor-tagshasher/README.md

 Hence, in `TagsHasher` only identity value in the embedded vector matters.

-This demo requires `jina>=2.2.5.dev4`, if you encounter error try latest master.
+This demo requires `jina>=2.2.5.dev6`, if you encounter error then try latest Jina master.

 ## Example